-Customers We will provide high-quality products and services that can be used safely and with peace of mind by anyone, and will be working to educate people on the proper ways to use our products, and spreading this knowledge to create good environments for their use.
-Employees We think that the health and safety of our employees is a foun- dation of the Company's growth.
-We will improve working envi- ronments, respect and promote diversity and inclusion, and engage proactively in talent management.
-We will also respect the freedom of association and the right to collective bargaining.
-Business Partners We will have our doors wide open to all partners, regardless of nationality or size, and with a long-term perspective be engaged in the achievement of mutual prosperity.
-The Environment We will develop technologies in ways that prevent global warming, and work to minimize environmental loads.
+Customers We will provide high-quality products and services that can be used safely and with peace of mind by anyone, and will be work- ing to educate people on the proper ways to use our products, and spreading this knowledge to create good environments for their use.
+Employees We think that the health and safety of our employees i dation of the Company's growth.
+We will improve worl ronments, respect and promote diversity and inclusion, engage proactively in talent management.
+We will also the freedom of association and the right to collective b Business Partners We will have our doors wide open to all partners, regardless of nationality or size, and with a long-term perspective be engaged in the achievement of mutual prosperity.
+The Environment We will develop technologies in ways that prevent global warm- ing, and work to minimize environmental loads.
 Furthermore, we will undertake the conservation of biodiversity and sustainable use of natural resources.
-The Community We will respect the cultures and customs of each country a region, and work to achieve harmony with communities.
+The Community We will respect the cultures and customs of each country and region, and work to achieve harmony with communities.
 Shareholders and Investors We will aim to enhance corporate value through long-term stable growth based on mutual dialogue.